Cattle Fade Triple Digits on Monday

-Live cattle futures pulled back with triple digit losses of as much as $1.40.
+Live cattle futures pulled back on Monday, with losses of as much as $1.40 per cwt.
 Feeders also dropped by $1.85 to $2.05 on the day.
-USDA confirmed cash business from $173 to $178, citing most action was ~$3 higher near $178.
-USDA cited good demand for the OKC feeder cattle auction, revieing 49% steers and 50% heifers along with 61% of the feeders listed as calves sub-600#s.
-The CME Feeder Cattle Index was $1.22 stronger to $239.17 for 2/1.
+USDA confirmed cash business from $173 to $178 last week, citing most action was ~$3 higher near $178.
+USDA cited good demand for the OKC feeder cattle auction, with 49% steers and 50% heifers along with 61% of the feeders listed as calves sub-600#s.
+The CME Feeder Cattle Index was 31 cents higher to $239.48 for 2/2.

 USDA’s Wholesale Boxed Beef prices firmed on Monday with a 40 cent increase for Choice and a 30 cent increase for Select.
 The Monday cattle slaughter was listed at 125k head while last week was also 125k head and the same week last year was 118.5k head.